Accept the new GovWifi certificate

 If you're having problems

-If you’re on a work device, contact the organisation that gave you the device.
-You may not have permission to accept the new certificate.
+If you’re on a work device, contact the organisation that gave you the device as you may not have permission to accept the new certificate.

 - contact the IT support desk for the building you're in